ladoijo/wonderful-quran-be/README.md

 - `pnpm dev` – run the API in watch mode using `.env.dev`
 - `pnpm prod` – watch mode using `.env`
 - `pnpm build` – type-check and emit JavaScript to `dist/`
+- `pnpm build:lambda` – bundle the Lambda handler with esbuild into `dist-lambda/`
 - `pnpm start` – run the compiled server from `dist/`
 - `pnpm lint` – run Biome lint
 - `pnpm format` – run Prettier